steqeq/0000/docs/contribute/contributing.md

 ## Editing and adding to the documentation

-The ROCm documentation is written in reStructuredText (rst) and Github-flavoured Markdown, and follows the [Google developer documentation style guide](https://developers.google.com/style/highlights). reStructured text is preferred when adding content to the documentation.
+The ROCm documentation is written in reStructuredText (rst) and Github-flavoured Markdown, and follows the [Google developer documentation style guide](https://developers.google.com/style/highlights). reStructuredText is preferred when adding content to the documentation.

 To edit or add to the documentation: